GameAnalytics/erlbz2/README.md

 ## Requirements

-* Erlang R12B1 or greater
+* Erlang R12B1 or greater (17.3 to actually use dirty NIF scheduling)
 * libbzip2 (tested with 1.0.5)

 ## Source